MSCraftWiki/mscraft.org/README.md

 * Massively overhauled cave generation that gets more crazy the lower down you go, including cave biomes.
 * Dozens of new interesting biomes with custom generation, from cloud-high cliffs to rolling hills to autumnal woods to the iconic fir forests.
 * Overhauled biome-specific mineshafts that contain surface openings, workstation cellars, ore deposits at the ends of tunnels, multiple levels of elevation with ladders, abandoned mining outposts, and more.
+* Mobs can see farther and are smarter when trying to get to you.
+Creepers have entirely new A.I. to make them less frustrating and more... creepy.
 * Lots of new randomly-generated structures, including biome-specific village types
 * Tons of delicious new food items to make, with custom textures.
 * Enhanced overworld generation that's faster to generate, and much more interesting.